 It was the first Governor, Arthur Phillip, who bestowed the name 'Sydney Cove' in Januqry 1788 to the small inlet on Port Jackson on which the colony's first settlement in the Colony of New South Wales was established.
 Gov. Phillip did not propose the colony be named 'Sydney', but 'New Albion', however it appears his suggestion was ignored, as all official records refer to it as the Colony of New South Wales.

-Following the establishment of a second settlement at Rose Hill (Parramatta) in 1789, locals began referring to the settlement on Sydney Cove as Sydney, more to differentiate it from Rose Hill than anything, and the name stuck.
-By the turn of the 19th Century, it was used more and more in official documents.
-In 1842, it was adopted as the name of the local government authority established at that time to oversee an area which had become the town centre.
+Some would argue that the name 'Sydney' was adopted on 20th July 1842 when the City of Sydney was established as a Local Government body, and in terms of the official adoption of the name, that would be correct.
+But Sydney was known by that name long before 1842.
+As early as 1789, following the establishment of a second settlement at Rose Hill (Parramatta) in that year, locals began referring to the settlement on Sydney Cove as Sydney, more to differentiate it from Rose Hill than anything, and the name stuck.
+By the turn of the 19th Century, it was used more and more in official documents and was finally officially adopted In 1842.

 Talking of names, there is still confusion as to the difference, if any, between Sydney Harbour and Port Jackson.
 Most locals will tell you they are one and the same but such is not the case.
 The name Port Jackson was bestowed by Lt.
 James Cook on 7th May, 1770 as he passed by the Heads on his journey north after his visit to Botany Bay.
 It honours Sir George Jackson, Secretary for the Admiralty and Judge Advocate of the (British Navy) Fleet, Cook's departmental head.
 As a youth, Cook worked for Jackson's sister as a stable hand.